Click here to give to the Madagascar Cyclone Relief Fund

 The Holy Scriptures

-We believe the Holy Scriptures to be the only verbally inspired Word of God and to be authoritative, inerrant, infallible, and God-breathed.
+We believe the Holy Scriptures to be the only verbally inspired Word of God and to be authoritative, inerrant, infallible, God-breathed, and sufficient for all of life and godliness.

 The Godhead